bonitasoft/bonita-doc/md/pages.md

 ## Use in applications
 Once the pages are all made available in the Resources section of Bonita Portal, they can be used to [create applications](applicationCreation.md).
 We highly recommand that the creation of applications is done in Bonita Studio, to be managed with all other project resources in the Version Control System (Git).

+## Live update
+[Live update](live-update.md) allows the Administrator to update one element of the application in a situation of emergency.

+### Edit a page
+You can [edit the content of a page](resource-management.md#modify) by installing a new version of a page.

+### Modify the pages in an application
+You can modify the pages in an application by [mapping other pages](applications.md#specify-pages) in the application descriptor, and/or [creating, moving, or deleting menus or menu options](applications.md#define-navigation).